chriskeating/readr/README.md

 This is a starter dev kit with React, Express, and Mongo/MySQL.
 I'll be using this kit to start building a small app for the Keating/Russ family to post/comment/vote on articles.
-They will start off being grouped in large categories, like politics, sports, productivitym, etc.
+They will start off being grouped in large categories, like politics, sports, productivity, etc.

 Here's some techinal stuff: